knupel/ROMANESCO-Processing/README.md

  * shaderBackgroundList.csv file
  * sliderListEN.csv file
  * sliderListFR.csv file
 * Export all your Apps, put the "Launcher.app" in the main Folder, in "sources" drop the Scene, Prescene and the Controleur.
+You must embeded Java when you export your differents app, because with Java 8 there is a bug with the window display.
 * Check your internet connexion and run.

 ##Built Romanesco on Linux